 AMPE Class Action Alert: If you Lost Money In Ampio Ampio Pharmaceuticals, Inc. (AMPE) Contact Robbins LLP for Information About Your Rights

-/EIN News/ -- SAN DIEGO, Sept.
-22, 2022 (GLOBE NEWSWIRE) -- The Class: Shareholder rights law firm Robbins LLP reminds investors it filed a class action lawsuit on behalf of all persons who purchased or otherwise acquired Ampio Pharmaceuticals, Inc. ("Ampio") (NYSE American: AMPE) common stock between December 29, 2020 and August 3, 2022, against the Company and certain of the Company's senior executives, for among other things, violations of sections 10(b) and 20(a) of the Securities Exchange Act of 1934 and U.S. Securities and Exchange Commission Rule 10b-5, promulgated thereunder.
+SAN DIEGO, Sept.
+22, 2022 (GLOBE NEWSWIRE) -- The Class: Shareholder rights law firm Robbins LLP reminds investors it filed a class action lawsuit on behalf of all persons who purchased or otherwise acquired Ampio Pharmaceuticals, Inc. ("Ampio") AMPE common stock between December 29, 2020 and August 3, 2022, against the Company and certain of the Company's senior executives, for among other things, violations of sections 10(b) and 20(a) of the Securities Exchange Act of 1934 and U.S. Securities and Exchange Commission Rule 10b-5, promulgated thereunder.

 For more information regarding Ampio Pharmaceuticals, Inc.'s misconduct, click here.